bootdotdev/blog/content/javascript/javascript-projects-for-beginners.md

 [This](https://soshace.com/how-to-create-a-personal-blogging-website-part-2/) [tutorial](https://soshace.com/how-to-create-a-personal-blogging-website-part-2/) walks you through creating the front end of a personal blog.
 It's a little beyond what I would consider beginner, but it's still a great passion project.
 It's something you can work on more than one, with no real end date.
 You can also use your personal blog as a portfolio of sorts.

 The style of this written tutorial assumes that you don't know anything.
 That's why I like it for beginners, even though creating the front end of your blog is pretty advanced.

+### 18. The Google homepage

+Scrimba has a great list of JS projects, my favorite is their suggestion to clone the Google homepage!
+It's not too hard and it's something you can get started on with just a [basic knowledge of HTML, CSS, and JavaScript](https://scrimba.com/articles/html-css-javascript/).
+You can check that [out here](https://scrimba.com/articles/beginners-javascript-project-ideas/).

 ## These seventeen JavaScript projects for beginners are a good place to start